 Let’s know more about the overall approach that experts follow to treat hair loss due to PCOS:

 (II) Treatment: The overall PCOS hair loss treatment consists of two stages.
-Firstly, the lost hairline is regained with the best course of treatment (mostly PRP).
-In addition to that, certain medications are given to regulate the formation of androgen in the body.
+Firstly, the doctor will try to restore your lost hairline with the PRP treatment.
+In addition to that, he may prescribe certain medications to regulate the androgen levels in the body.